aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 ## Markdown Document with Block Quotes

-This section demonstrates you how to produce a markdown document with block quotes as given below:
+This section shows you how to produce a markdown document with block quotes as given below:

 {{< highlight csharp >}}
 We support blockquotes in Markdown: